 - Use a marinade on all of your meats for at least 30 minutes prior to grilling.
 It is unknown exactly how marinades help to reduce the formation of HCAs, but by using a marinade you can reduce the production of HCAs by up to 96%.
 Try a few of these great marinade ideas.

 - Try something new!
 Get creative with different types of plant-based foods.
 Simply wash and trim asparagus or slice some zucchini, summer squash, onion and eggplant and grill them.
 Keep a grill basket handy and toss in a mixture of bite-sized vegetable pieces for a quick entrée.
 Most firm-fleshed fruits like peaches, nectarines, bananas and pineapple hold up well on a grill and offer a quick and satisfying dessert.

 Try These Tasty Recipes

-Angela Hummel a registered dietitian and certified specialist in oncology nutrition at Meals to Heal.
+Angela Hummel a registered dietitian and certified specialist in oncology nutrition at Savor Health.
 She is passionate about helping people meet the many challenges of managing health throughout cancer treatment.
 Angela studied nutrition at Central Michigan University, where she completed her bachelor’s degree, dietetic internship and master’s degree.
 She has worked in the inpatient, outpatient and community oncology settings for many years.
 Currently, she is part of the clinical team at Meals to Heal where she counsels people on oncology nutrition and contributes to clinical website and other Meals to Heal content.

 Don’t forget, the Colon Cancer Alliance serves as a source of information about colon health.
 If you have questions or are in need of support, please contact our free Helpline at (877) 422-2030.
 We’re here to help!